 Cost of assisted living in Rhode Island

-Multiple factors influence the cost of assisted living in Rhode Island.
+There are a lot of factors that influence the cost of assisted living in Rhode Island.
 Many of these factors depend on the type and level of care you need.
-Long-term care financial company Genworth reported in 2021 that the average cost of assisted living in Rhode Island is $6,826 per month.
-This cost has increased by 37.9% in the last year.
+In the latest data published by Genworth, the average cost of assisted living in Rhode Island is $5,830 monthly.
+This cost has decreased by 14.59% since the last report in 2021.

 The level of care a person requires will impact the cost of assisted living, but where you live also matters.
-The average cost of assisted living in Providence is $6,063 monthly over 11% less than the average in the state.
+The average cost of assisted living in Providence is $7,040 monthly, 21% greater than the average in the state.

 Find assisted living in Rhode Island